-“Most people are living a fear-based life and don’t even realize it, so they don’t understand how that could happen.
+“Most people are living a fear-based life and don’t even realize it or understand how that could happen.

 Living a fear-based life is something you were taught, starting at an early age.
 It started when you were constantly told things like, “don’t do that,” or “you can’t ever do that.”
 As a new person, you didn’t understand why you couldn’t do things when that was the whole reason you came here.

 These are the reminders of how it felt when you lived your life free of fear:

 - You were a natural risk-taker.

 - You trusted yourself to do the right things and if you failed, you tried it again in a different way.